 Fanboy and Chum Chum apparently take care of themselves; in fact, their parents are unmentioned.
 The same with Kyle.
 They still do attend school though.

 Gary and Joel are Unsupervised, they have no parents with them, and are left to figure everything out by themselves.

 Viciously deconstructed in Disney's The Rescuers Down Under.
 Cody is free to run around the local areas of the Australian outback...but runs into the film's villain (A poacher) and...then you have the plot of the movie.
 Adult Fear doesn't even begin to describe it.

-This ranges from the tragic (Third World countries where the eldest sibling must take care of his younger charges due to dead parents, or in ghettos, where apathetic or drugged-out parents make for kids raising themselves on the street) to the normal (some parents are less restrictive than others, or it is more culturally acceptable in that area.
-There's been controversy over a mom allowing her children to take the New York City Subway routes unsupervised, and I've heard of many people from the American South who learned how to drive by themselves).
+Note: The following ranges from the tragic note Third World countries where the eldest sibling must take care of his younger charges due to dead parents, or in ghettos, where apathetic or drugged-out parents make for kids raising themselves on the street to the normal note some parents are less restrictive than others, or it is more culturally acceptable in that area.
+There's been controversy over a mom allowing her children to take the New York City Subway routes unsupervised, and there's been many people from the American South who learned how to drive by themselves.